minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 And then adding our *Greeting* type to the *ConcreteOOIType* set.
 After this.
 OpenKAT has all the information needed for our model.
 Next, we will make a normalizer that takes in the boefje's raw data and makes a *Greeting* OOI.

 ## Creating a normalizer
-**TODO: ASK HOW TO MAKE A NORMALIZER WITHOUT BOEFJE**

 A normalizer takes as input raw data (a single string or a list of bytes) and produces OOIs from this.
 If you followed the steps correctly, we should have both the raw data (from our boefje) and the model for the OOI we want to produce.

 To create a normalizer we are going to need 2 more files.
 These files can both be created inside the same directory as our boefje (*boefjes/boefjes/plugins/kat_hello_katty/*):
 + normalizer.json